 For MTFM, it combines the advantages of collaborative filtering and multi-task learning.
 This makes its results better than RWR.
 However, also due to the requirement of multi-task learning, MTFM needs to contain labeled data in the dataset.
 This makes it more difficult for developers to operate.
 MTFM++ further imposes additional requirements on the data.
 The API is required with the corresponding QoS information to obtain the quality vector.
 Finally, in MTFM FIC (Feature Interaction Component), the mashup embedding and all API embeddings are concatenated together into a single embedding.

+ServiceBERT uses BERT to gain enriched semantics.
+However, using cosine similarity to match API and mashup descriptions neglects the differences in natural language usage between service users and developers, thus leading to poorer performance than WARBERT.

+SEHGN captures text semantics via a semantic embedding component and encodes structural relationships in a heterogeneous graph.
+However, it relies on graph propagation, which may struggle with semantic ambiguities due to less precise embeddings.
+Moreover, it exhibits reduced performance on small datasets, as it requires sufficient data to capture long-range dependencies effectively.

 Compared to other baseline models, WARBERT has significant improvements in all evaluation metrics.
-WARBERT employs a lightweight variant of BERT for fine-tuning, implying that scaling the language model's capacity could enhance its performance.
-Moreover, WARBERT does not require additional information to run, which makes it more general for use in actual scenarios.
-This also demonstrates the potential of WARBERT for further improvement by enriching information sources.
+WARBERT employs a lightweight variant of BERT for fine-tuning, implying that scaling the language model's capacity could improve performance.
+Moreover, WARBERT does not require additional information, making it more general and suitable for actual scenarios.
+This also demonstrates the potential of WARBERT to improve further by enriching its information sources.

-\subsubsection{RQ2: Performance of WARBERT on mashup category judgement and comparison with MTFM and MTFM++}
+\textit{2) RQ2: Performance of WARBERT on mashup category judgement.}

 WARBERT(R) performs better than MTFM and MTFM++.
 Table~\ref{tab:result_c} shows the results of the performance on the task of mashup category judgement.
 On average, WARBERT(R) demonstrates a performance improvement of approximately 5.6\% in Recall and 4.4\% in NDCG compared to MTFM++.